MrEddX/docs.chatrix.one/docs/faq.en.md

 ## Are you planning to have a a free **Matrix** server with public access?

 Currently [Matrix](https://en.wikipedia.org/wiki/Matrix_(protocol)) is functional but not publicly accessible.
-The maintenance of this platform is much more complex and time-consuming, and therefore costs more personal time and :octicons-heart-fill-24:{ .heart .red }.
+The maintenance of this platform is much more complex and time-consuming, and therefore costs more personal time.
 It also requires more hardware and financial resources.
-In any case, I will need at least one more volunteer, experienced in **Linux** system administration, willing to invest **for free** some of their free time in the name of the cause.
+In any case, I will need at least one more volunteer, experienced in **Linux** system administration, willing to invest **for free** some of their free time and a lot of :octicons-heart-fill-24:{ .heart .red } in the name of the cause.

 * * *

 ## Are you planning to have a free, publicly accessible email service?

 Email is currently functional but not publicly accessible.
 The maintenance of this type of service is associated with a significantly greater responsibility to the end user.
 Of utmost importance is the round-the-clock monitoring of the system in order to prevent security-related incidents.
-It is complex to integrate, but maintenance is even more complex and time-consuming, and therefore costs much more personal time and :octicons-heart-fill-24:{ .heart .red }.
+It is complex to integrate, but maintenance is even more complex and time-consuming, and therefore costs much more personal time.
 It requires a large hardware and financial resource.
-In any case, I will need at least one or two more volunteers, experienced in **Linux** system administration, willing to invest **for free** some of their free time in the name of the cause.
+In any case, I will need at least one or two more volunteers, experienced in **Linux** system administration, willing to invest **for free** some of their free time and a lot of :octicons-heart-fill-24:{ .heart .red } in the name of the cause.

 * * *

 ## Are you planning to have a free publicly accessible file storage cloud?

 Currently, cloud file storage is operational, but not publicly accessible.
 The maintenance of this type of service is related to the provision of an array to store a significant amount of data.
 Responsibility to the end user is a serious part of this business.
 Of utmost importance is the round-the-clock monitoring of the system in order to prevent security-related incidents.
-Maintenance is labor-intensive, and therefore costs much more personal time and :octicons-heart-fill-24:{ .heart .red }.
+Maintenance is labor-intensive, and therefore costs much more personal time.
 It requires a serious investment in hardware.
-In any case, I will need at least one or two more volunteers, experienced in **Linux** system administration, willing to invest **for free** some of their free time in the name of the cause.
+In any case, I will need at least one or two more volunteers, experienced in **Linux** system administration, willing to invest **for free** some of their free time and a lot of :octicons-heart-fill-24:{ .heart .red } in the name of the cause.

 * * *